Commercial Property Insurance

 Who needs commercial property insurance?

-Landlords often require proof of commercial property coverage, liability coverage, or another type of business renter's insurance from their business tenants.
-Though landlords carry property insurance for their buildings, they won’t take responsibility for any expensive business property a tenant keeps in the space.
+Landlords often require proof of commercial property coverage, liability coverage, or business renter's insurance from their business tenants.
+Though landlords carry property insurance for their buildings, they won’t take responsibility for any expensive business property a tenant keeps on site.

-This policy is especially important for certain professions, such as:
+This policy is especially important for certain types of businesses, such as:

 Retailers, wholesalers, and manufacturers